losertlab/NeuroART/README.md

 - `python setup.py build_ext --inplace`
 - `pip install .`

+## Imaging system specific guidelines

+A. If using ScanImage:
+In this case, a global variable needs to be added to the ScanImage MATLAB script that serves as the file identifier to the raw file that saves the images during live acquisition.
+Furthermore, three more lines of code (as shown below) need to be added to the ScanImage software to write each acquired frame to the designated raw file (in 16 bit unsigned integer format) during imaging.
+Make sure that the "save" checkbox in scanimage is unchecked, as we are writing the frames to a separate "raw" file.
+You will also have to find the z focus for imaging, prior to the start of this experiment.

+If you need to perform real-time photostimulation, make sure to add the corresponding calibration file to the "calibration" subfolder.
+This calibration file should contain the coordinate transformation from the imaging plane to the coordinates used by the SLM (Spatial Light Modulator) or the DMD (Digital Micromirror Device).

+B. If using Bruker Ultima 2P+ microscope:
+Bruker Ultima microscopes do not allow users to access image files during live acquisition.
+Furthermore, their proprietary image format makes it difficult to read in real-time.
+Therefore, we provide a separate MATLAB function (“BrukerReadWriteRaw.m”) that is used to transfer images acquired through the PrairieView software to the analysis computer via a TCP/IP link.
+Each of these frames are saved to a single raw binary file (16 bit unsigned integer format), which is accessed by NeuroART during imaging (detailed instructions are provided in the attached readme file).

+C. If using Thorlabs B-Scope (Bergamo II series, B248):
+In this case you have to save the image frames captured through the ThorImage software to a single raw binary file in 16 bit unsigned integer format.

-## Instructions
+## Instructions for Running the NeuroART application

 1. Open the NeuroART folder in MATLAB;
 2. Run the main script "main.m";
 3. The first time you run NeuroART, NeuroART/neuroArtConfig.json will be created.
-Update NeuroART/neuroArtConfig.json to specify your python path as well as default parameters.
+Update NeuroART/neuroArtConfig.json if you need to specify your python path as well as default parameters.
 The fields you should change are:
   - Default dialog values via `neuroArtConfig.default`
-  - Path to the complex_dynamics python toolbox via `neuroArtConfig.python.complex_dynamics_path`
+  - Path to the complex_dynamics python toolbox via `neuroArtConfig.python.complex_dynamics_path` (optional)
 3. The first input dialog will appear on the screen as shown below.

 <p align="center">